ImaanBontle/SDV-immersive-weathers/README.md

 <!--Future Plans-->
 ## Planned Features <a id="future"></a>

-*Note: I initially made this list to serve as a source of inspiration for me.
-I work best when I have a 'scratchpad' I can dive through for ideas.
-Most of these were simply written down as they occured to me.
-They definitely should not be viewed as any sort of commitment.*
+*If you would like to suggest/contribute a feature, [see contributions](#contribute).
+For upcoming releases, [view the latest changelog][framework-changelog].*

 The following list contains some possible ideas for this mod project.
-If you would like to suggest/contribute a feature, [see contributions](#contribute).
-For upcoming releases, [view the latest changelog][framework-changelog].
+I initially made this list to serve as a source of inspiration for me.
+However, please don't view it as any sort of long-term commitment.
+I work best when I have a 'scratchpad' I can dive through for ideas and most of these were just written down as they occured to me.

 - [x] Daily weather odds
 	- [ ] Add more climate templates